joegit111/qbo-attachment-migration-demo/README.md

 If the process dies in the middle of a run, only the attachments that were successfully written to qbo_attach_runlog.csv with a success outcome are considered done.
 On restart, the uploader reloads that log and skips those pairs.
 Any attachments that were in flight when the process died simply show no successful row, so they are retried.

 How to replay safely.
-Safe replay is “run the uploader again.”
+Safe replay is to run the uploader again.
 Because the decision to skip or upload is driven entirely by the run log and the idempotent key, a replay does not double-attach files that already succeeded.
 Partial failures are handled by leaving failed rows in the log with an error outcome and re-attempting them on the next run.

 How to detect partial uploads.
 Partial uploads are visible in three places: